Rolling Hills Zoo

 The Rolling Hills Zoo is a medium-sized zoo near Salina, Kansas.
 It is located in rural Saline County, 6.0 mi west of the I-70 and I-135 interchange, and 2.5 mi south of I-70 Exit 244 through the unincorporated community of Hedville.
-It houses over a 100 species of animals in a number of exhibits.
+It houses over 100 species of animals in a number of exhibits.
 The zoo also includes a 64,000 square foot wildlife museum.

 The Rolling Hills Zoo is an accredited member of the Association of Zoos and Aquariums (AZA).
 Admission includes both the zoo and the wildlife museum.
 The museum also contains the Helen L Graves Hideaway Hollow play area as well as the Earl Bane gallery, which is dedicated to traveling exhibits.